-Over the years we have put up a half dozen different styles and brands of hoophouses, and each one has its pros and cons.
-This past year we discovered Farmer’s Friend, and I am so impressed with all of the innovative work they are doing to help small-scale growers succeed when it comes to season extension and production.
-Their video tutorials are incredibly helpful, and I am so excited to watch this amazing company grow.
+Over the years we have built nearly 40 hoop houses and greenhouses in half a dozen different styles, and each one has its pros and cons.
+This past year we discovered Farmers Friend, and I am so impressed with all of the innovative work they are doing to help small-scale growers succeed when it comes to season extension and production.

 Family businesses to support

-To enter to win, please share about the shops, books, or entrepreneurs that are inspiring you at the moment in the comments section below.
-Winners will be announced and notified on Wednesday, December 16.
+I’d love to hear about the shops, books, or entrepreneurs that are inspiring you at the moment!
+Please tuck them in the comments section below.

 Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires we approve comments before they are published.